vlabella/gle-library/README.md

  `cd src`
  `make install-includes` or `nmake install-includes`

+## Using Include Files in GLE Figures

+The include folder contains several user contributed include files of custom routines.
+They can be included individually in GLE scripts.
+In addition, a file `gle-include.gle` can be included that includes all the include files in the library.

 ## Building all figures

 To build all the figures from the source code